Mercury-Language/mercury/README.macOS.md

 then the `hlc.gc` grade will be used as the default grade for compiling applications.

-On x86-64 machines, the default is to install 64-bit versions of the executables and libraries in the Mercury system.
-On machines running versions of macOS up to and including 10.14, users can choose to install 32-bit versions instead by invoking Mercury's `configure` script either with the option
+On machines running versions of macOS up to, and including, 10.14, you can choose to install a 32-bit version of Mercury instead of the default 64-bit version.
+This is done by invoking Mercury's `configure` script either with the option

 ```
     --with-cc="clang -m32"